-During the year under review, the Company has partnered with credible agencies like SEEDS Foundation, Bansuri Charitable Trust, Give India Foundation, Swayam Shikshan Prayog for implementing socially responsible projects in the areas of Healthcare, Livelihood Enhancement and Education as part of its initiatives under CSR.
-The Company has undertaken the CSR activities and complied with the provisions of Section 135 of the Companies Act, 2013.
-The CSR activities / projects undertaken by your Company are in accordance with Schedule VII of Companies Act, 2013 and based on approved CSR policy and Annual Action Plan, which are available on Company's website: www.avendus.com.
+During the year under review, the Company has partnered with credible agencies like Collective Good Foundation and Foundation for Promotion of Sports and Games (Olympic Gold Quest) for implementing socially responsible projects in the areas of Sports and Women Entrepreneurship as part of its initiatives under CSR.
+The Company has undertaken the CSR activities and complied with the provisions of Section 135 of the Companies Act, 2013 ("Act").
+The CSR activities / projects undertaken by your Company are in accordance with Schedule VII of the Act and based on approved CSR policy and Annual Action Plan, which are available on Company's website: www.avendus.com.

 The Company's CSR activities are guided and monitored by its CSR Committee.
 The CSR Policy of the Company provides a broad set of guidelines including intervention areas and continuous monitoring of the CSR activities.
-The CSR policy of the Company was changed during the year to bring it in line with the recent amendments brought by Ministry of Corporate Affairs in the Companies (Corporate Social Responsibility Policy) Rules, 2014 and as a part of standard review.
+The CSR policy of the Company was reviewed during the year as a part of annual review.